 Today’s announcement coincides with International Day of People with Disabilities, during a time when one billion people - almost one in five (15%) of the world’s population - are living with a disability.
 By joining other forward-thinking organizations in this initiative, Thoughtworks will be driving a positive agenda forward, aimed at inclusivity for employees, clients and users of our technology living with disabilities.
 This announcement furthers Thoughtworks’ longstanding commitment to inclusion in the workplace.

-Since its founding, ThoughtWorks has rejected discrimination and inequality and has advocated for diversity and inclusion in the global technology space.
-ThoughtWorks aims to include all of society in its community through its technology, and recognizes that further efforts are necessary to specifically include people living with disabilities.
+Since its founding, Thoughtworks has rejected discrimination and inequality and has advocated for persity and inclusion in the global technology space.
+Thoughtworks aims to include all of society in its community through its technology, and recognizes that further efforts are necessary to specifically include people living with disabilities.
 This commitment marks an advancement of that journey.

-“Our commitment to the Valuable 500 is true to ThoughtWorks’ culture.
-We are a people business, a community of passionate individuals that are committed to building a better, more inclusive society and – through our work – to become advocates for sustainable, positive social change”.
+“Our commitment to the Valuable 500 is true to Thoughtworks’ culture.
+We are a people business, a community of passionate inpiduals that are committed to building a better, more inclusive society and – through our work – to become advocates for sustainable, positive social change”.

 About The Valuable 500

 Launched by social entrepreneur and activist Caroline Casey at the World Economic Forum Annual Meeting in January 2019, The Valuable 500 aims to put disability on the global business leadership agenda.

 The Valuable 500 was created by Binc, the organisation founded by Caroline Casey in 2015, with a mission to ignite a historic global movement for a new age of business inclusion - capitalising on Caroline Casey’s 18-year track record of success engaging over 450 organisations.
 The campaign has won three awards: a Cannes Lion, D&AD, and a BIMA.